KatharineME/SocialMedia.how/README.md

 - Consume 30 minutes of content
 - Write 5 tweets about it

-Get Attention

-- Ask a question
-- Make them curious

 ## Sell

-Your face is more powerful than your logo.
+Show face when possible.

-Use storytelling in marketing.
+Use storytelling.

-Focus on how to help the client instead of trying to sell them something.
+Focus on helping client.
 Empathy wins sales.

-People buy the transformation not the product.
+People buy the transformation.
+Not the product.

 People buy with emotion and justify with logic.

-Everyone's motivation revolves around two drives: emotional (raising status and feeling loved) and biological (fulfilling basic needs).
-Speak to these motivations.
+Speak to client's emotional and biological motivations.

-## Build Your Network
+## Network

-Message and connect with people who are on your follower level.
-Many will grow with you and help you later on.
+Message followers.